epics-extensions/EPNix/doc/ioc/tutorials/getting-started.md

 nix flake lock --update-input exampleApp --commit-lock-file
 ```

-This will update the `exampleApp` input, and create a Git commit for this update.
+This command updates the `exampleApp` input, and creates a Git commit for this update.

 This command also works if you want to update the `epnix` input, or the `nixpkgs` input containing the various needed packages used by EPICS.

 # Looking up the documentation

-EPNix comes with documentations: it has a documentation book (what you are reading), and man pages.
+EPNix includes documentation: it has a documentation book (what you are reading), and man pages.

 To see the documentation book, run `edoc`{.bash} in the development shell from your top directory.